mila-iqia/clockwork/docs/clockwork_dev_guide/internationalization.md

 ```

 4. [Manually] Fill the missing translations in the `.po` file.
+   In our case, the only `.po` file to fill is the Frecnh one, and is located at the following path: `clockwork_web/static/locales/fr/LC_MESSAGES/messages.po`.

 5. ([Command line (but this is done by the clockwork_web and clockwork_dev Dockers)] Compile the translation files (to create `.mo` files).)